danwolfgang/mt-theme-shady/readme.md

 ## Create Blogs

-Create a new blog with the "Custom Theme Pack (Blog)" template set.
+Create a new blog with the "Shady Theme Pack (Blog)" template set.
-Optionally, also create a new blog with the "Custom Theme Pack (Photo Gallery)" template set.
+Optionally, also create a new blog with the "Shady Theme Pack (Photo Gallery)" template set.

 ## Config Directives